 Travel by taxi

-The ramp from our car park to the entrance is steep, ranging from 11% to 15%.
+From our main entrance and car park the ramp to access the site is steep, ranging from 11% to 15%.
 We will review this in the future.
 Staff will assist wheelchair users if necessary.
 We have our own electric wheelchair available that customers can use on request.

 Path to main entrance

-Our entrance door is a double door: single opening is 930mm, double opening is 1930mm, staff are always on hand to open the second door if necessary.
+Our main entrance is located in the car park, once signed in at the entrance desk, access is via our entrance door which is a double door: single opening is 930mm, double opening is 1930mm, staff are always on hand to open the second door if necessary.

 Getting around inside